SkylineCommunications/dataminer-docs/connector-help/connector_help/CISCO DCM.md

 Backups are usually stored on the local DataMiner Agent.
 The default folder is the Windows %Temp% folder.

-Important note:While you are taking a backup, **all other polling is set on hold**.
+Important note: While you are taking a backup, **all other polling is set on hold**.
 Taking a backup should only take at most 30 seconds in most circumstances; however, it is possible that it takes up to several minutes.
-Keep this in mind if you decide to take regular backups using the Poll Manager or an Automation script.Usually, the time it takes to complete a backup does not change, so you can first take a backup manually and see how long it takes, and then decide if this is acceptable.
+Keep this in mind if you decide to take regular backups using the Poll Manager or an Automation script.
+Usually, the time it takes to complete a backup does not change, so you can first take a backup manually and see how long it takes, and then decide if this is acceptable.
 However, the duration can change if you modify many streams and settings, so it is best to test this after the DCM is fully (re)configured.

 #### Export/Import File